kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md

 <a href="url"><img src="https://raw.githubusercontent.com/i5K-KINBRE-script-share/Irys-scaffolding/master/KSU_bioinfo_lab/assemble_XeonPhi/images/result_post_scaffolding_with_bed.png" align="center" width="830" ></a>
 Above is a screen shot of the second alignment with the contig BED file loaded.

-Switch from viewing the final superscaffold alignment to viewing the alignment of the original in silico maps to the assembled genome maps.
+Switch from viewing the final superscaffold alignment.
+Load the the `sv_xmap` of the original in silico maps to the assembled genome maps from the `smaps` directory.
 You do this by highlighting the other alignment in the "Comparison Maps" window to the left.
 Follow the instructions in the [README.md](https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/assemble_XeonPhi/README.pdf) to import the `SMAP` and the merged `BED` files.

 You will only see the annotation when viewing a single anchor from the "Anchor" drop down list at the bottom of the screen.
 Anchor #1 is the only anchor with predicted structural variants.
 Viewing the annotations will generally require redrawing the image according to the instructions in [README.md](https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/assemble_XeonPhi/README.pdf).